abhinavasingh16/picFilters/README.md

 picFilters
 ==========

 Extension of 61B project using Swing for GUI.
-Filters include Blur, Sobal (Edge Detection), Median (Nonlinear filter that beats the blur filter using quicksort), and Sepia filters for those with a penchant for the good old days.
+Filters include Blur, Sobel (Edge Detection), Median (Nonlinear filter that beats the blur filter using quicksort), and Sepia filters for those with a penchant for the good old days.

 To compile, enter in terminal: javac -cp ".:jai_core.jar:jai_codec.jar" *.java